Kenneth Grant (occultist): Typhonian O.T.O. and growing fame: 1970-2011

 In 1972, Frederick Muller Limited published the first book in Grant's "Typhonian Trilogies" series, The Magical Revival, in which he discussed various events within the history of Western esotericism while also encouraging future interest in the subject.
 He followed this with a sequel published in 1973, Aleister Crowley and the Hidden God, in which he examined Crowley's sex magical practices and the Tantra.
-This was followed in 1975 by Cults of the Shadow, which brought the first Typhonian Trilogy to an end with a discussion of the left-hand path in magic, making reference to both Crowley and Spare's work, as well as to Voodoo and Tantra.
+This was followed in 1975 by Cults of the Shadow, which brought the first Typhonian Trilogy to an end with a discussion of the left-hand path in magic, making reference to both Crowley and Spare's work, as well as to West African Vodún and Tantra.
 That same year, Grant also published Images and Oracles of Austin Osman Spare, a collection of his late friend's images based on 20 years of research.
 The volume did not sell well, with much of the stock being remaindered, although became a rare collector's item in later years.
 Grant had begun work on the book many years before and had agreed for 500 copies to be published by Trigram Press Ltd in 1967, although at the last minute the project was cancelled.
 He had also authored new introductions for re-releases of two of Spare's works, a 1973 publication of The Anathema of Zos and a 1975 release of The Book of Pleasure.

 The works of Kenneth Grant are fashioned out of the stuff of dreams.
 The neat and orderly appearance on the shelves of the Typhonian Trilogies gives no hint of the eldritch worlds they contain.
 One opens each volume with a sense of wonder, and one finishes them with the material for nightmares and visions of worlds yet unborn.